gtowizard-ai/mitpoker-2024/README.md

 # MIT Pokerbots 2024
 MIT organizes a computerized poker tournament every year @ https://pokerbots.org/, where the objective is for students to delve into applied topics of computer science, mathematics, statistics, and game theory, by competing against each other in a computerized poker tournament.
 Every year, the organizers come up with a creative poker variant to make the tournament unique.

-This year's variant was Auction Hold'em:
+2024's variant was Auction Hold'em:

 ### Auction Hold'em